SiriratWisessiri/TaskList_App/README.md

 # Task To do application
+This project is part of the Web Development intesive course with Generation Australia.

 # Project Description

 Create a Task Planner web app from scratch.
 Demonstrate the technical skills of HTML, CSS, Bootstrap and JavaScript.
-Demonstrate non-technical skills developed during the Junior Web Developer program.
+Demonstrate non-technical skills developed during the Web Developer program.

 ## Authors